-Supported by a pro bono grant from Accenture and in partnership with Natural Resources Canada and the National Tree Seed Center, Wilder is supporting the distribution and analysis of a critical survey to help understand Canada’s domestic production supply chain to deliver nature-based solutions.
+Supported by a pro bono grant from Accenture and in collaboration with the National Tree Seed Centre, Wilder is supporting the distribution and analysis of a critical survey to help understand Canada’s domestic production supply chain to deliver nature-based solutions.
 The insights gained from this survey will help NTSC understand the current roles, responsibilities and realities of seed procurement in Canada and work with collaborators to develop solutions.